OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 This repository provides sample implementations in HTML, CSS, and JavaScript of common UX design patterns for Office Add-ins.

 When designing Office Add-ins, the UX design of your add-in should provide compelling experiences that extend Office.
-For example, your add-in should provide a first-run experience, a first-class UX experience, and smooth transitions between pages, among other things.
-Providing a clean, modern UX experience increases user retention and adoption of your add-in.
+For example, your add-in should provide a first-run experience, a first-class UX, and smooth transitions between pages, among other things.
+Providing a clean, modern User Experience increases user retention and adoption of your add-in.
 This repo has UX resources for developers that implement:

 * Common UX design patterns based on best practices.
 * Office Fabric components and styles.